VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 # How to install and run the different components of the workflow

-In the simplest version of the installation you only need to have Fiji, two macros listed below and two additional fiji plugins (see below).
+In the simplest version of the installation you only need to have Fiji, two macros listed below and two additional fiji plugins.

 Then, data analysis can be performed with any appropriate software, but here we propose a user-friendly python __Jupyter notebook__ with predefined graph output and statistical analysis to ease a robust analysis of the results.
 __This notebook can be run online with no install directly from your web browser__, or locally on your computer after installing the required software and python libraries.